microsoft/vscode-python-devicesimulator/README.md

 ## Commands

-Pacifica provides several commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:
+Device Simulator Express provides several commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:

-- `Pacifica: New File`: Opens an unsaved .py file with template code, also open the simulator.
+- `Device Simulator Express: New File`: Opens an unsaved .py file with template code, also open the simulator.
-- `Pacifica: Open Simulator`: Opens the simulator in the webView
+- `Device Simulator Express: Open Simulator`: Opens the simulator in the webView
-- `Pacifica: Run on Simulator`: Runs python code on the simulator
+- `Device Simulator Express: Run on Simulator`: Runs python code on the simulator
-- `Pacifica: Deploy to Board`: Copies & Pastes the code.py or main.py file to CIRCUITPY drive if detected a CPX is plugged in
+- `Device Simulator Express: Deploy to Board`: Copies & Pastes the code.py or main.py file to CIRCUITPY drive if detected a CPX is plugged in
-- `Pacifica: Open Serial Monitor`: Opens the serial monitor in the integrated output window.
+- `Device Simulator Express: Open Serial Monitor`: Opens the serial monitor in the integrated output window.
-- `Pacifica: Close Serial Monitor`: Stops the serial monitor and releases the serial port.
+- `Device Simulator Express: Close Serial Monitor`: Stops the serial monitor and releases the serial port.
-- `Pacifica: Change Baud Rate`: Changes the baud rate of the selected serial port.
+- `Device Simulator Express: Change Baud Rate`: Changes the baud rate of the selected serial port.
 For Adafruit CPX, the default baud rate is 115200.
-- `Pacifica: Select Serial Port`: Changes the current serial port.
+- `Device Simulator Express: Select Serial Port`: Changes the current serial port.

 ## Keybindings

-In Pacifica, you can use keyboard to interact with the device:
+In Device Simulator Express, you can use keyboard to interact with the device:

 - Push Button `A & B: A B`
 - Capacitive Touch Sensor `A1 – A7: SHIFT + 1~7`